fommil/fpmortals/manuscript/complete.md

 like adding to the front of a `List`.
 When the method completes, the method at the `head` is thrown away.
 The maximum length of the call stack is determined by the `-Xss` flag when starting up `java`.
-Tail recursive methods are detected by the scala compiler and do not add an entry.
+Tail recursive methods are detected by the Scala compiler and do not add an entry.
 If we hit the limit, by calling too many chained methods, we get a `StackOverflowError`.

 Unfortunately, every nested call to our `IO`'s `.flatMap` adds another method